What Do Project Managers Do?

 In large black letters there were three words…Box, Pad, Tube.
 That was it.
 Three words with a phone number underneath for where to call to get more information.
 All this company did was supply shipping supplies such as boxes, pads, and tubes.
 Even though the truck looked like it had never heard of a Marketing department before, it left no doubt in my mind what they did.

-This caused me to think about whether peoples perceptions of what we do as Project Managers are as black and white as this truck?
+This caused me to think about whether people’s perceptions of what we do as Project Managers are as black and white as this truck?
 You may not be the best looking or best dressed project manager around, but is there any doubt about what you do as a Project Manager?
 Do people ask “what is a project manager?”
-Do your actions and results clearly spell out for them what you do as a project manager?
+Do your actions and results clearly spell out for them what you do?

 Unfortunately, the project management profession is fraught with varying and questionable experiences that people and companies have had with project managers.
-Some experiences have been stellar with project managers being leaders and direction-setters.
+Some experiences have been stellar with project managers being leaders and direction-setters, managing complex online projects and making it look easy.
 That type of leadership is exactly what is needed to move a project forward.